SowpatiLab/ATaRVa/docs/merge_usage.md

     merged_cohort.vcf sample4.vcf sample5.vcf
 ```

-**Note:** In `incremental` mode, the first input VCF is always treated as the existing merged VCF, and all subsequent VCFs are assumed to be individual sample VCFs that will be incorporated into it.
+**NOTE: In `incremental` mode, the first input VCF is always treated as the existing merged VCF, and all subsequent VCFs are assumed to be individual sample VCFs that will be incorporated into it.**

 ### `--alt-similarity`